odelaneau/GLIMPSE/README.md

 # LCC TOOLS

-LCC is a set of tools for phasing and imputation for low-coverage sequencing datasets.
+LCC is a set of tools for phasing and imputation for low-coverage sequencing datasets:
+- LCC_chunk splits the genome into chunks ready for imputation/phasing
+- LCC_impute quickly imputes low coverage sequencing data from a reference panel
+- LCC_phase phases & imputes low coverage sequencing data
+- LCC_ligate concatenates phased chunks of data into chromosome wide files
+- LCC_sample allows sampling plausible haplotype configurations from the files

-- The source code is provided in an open source format (license MIT) on github.
+The source code is provided in an open source format (license MIT) on github.

 ## Documentation